Createdd/Writing/2021/articles/createNftArt.md

 6. Visit your creation and go to "Sell"
 7. Set fixed price or sell as auction.
 NOTE: If this is your first listing you will have to pay gas fee.
 This is the only time!
 If you choose auction (like I did in the screenshot) you will have to pay a small transaction fee.
 8. Post your listing
-9. Pay fee if neceessary
+9. Pay fee if necessary
 10. Sign transaction
+11. View your creation and share on social media and with friends

 ![](../assets/createNftArt_2021-04-02-11-29-52.png)